ksrrock/Django-Polling-App/README.md

 3) All 4-digit palindromic numbers are definetely divisible by which of the following numbers?
 4) Can every even integer except 2 be expressed as sum of two primes?
 5) What's your name?

+Fork and Clone this repository to enjoy the polls app.